CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 code is compiled, causing the microcontroller to crash when it tries to execute the program on inappropriate pins.

-These errors are more subtle to detect as the signals from the board are not clearly documented.
+These errors are more subtle to detect as the signals from the board are not clearly documented and not always consistent.
-If you struggle with this, progress to the next section.
+If you struggle to identify the runtime error, don't get stuck and progress to the next section.
+Just remember that such errors exist, and note the importance of testing as you go along, for instance using LED blink patterns to monitor your progress along the executiong of the code, or using the technique introduced below.

 Debugging strategies